adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 ### Output-Port Network
 An Output-port network is defined as a `.json` file.
 It contains only one `JSON Object` with the following attributes:
-- `network`: (Optional) General network information, for example
+- `network`: General network information, for example
     ```
     "network": {
-        "name": "my network"
+        "name": "my network",
+        "multiplexing": "FIFO",    // or "ARBITRARY"
+        "time_unit": "us",         // Default unit used in the following
+        "data_unit": "MB",         // sections if no specific unit is
+        "rate_unit": "Gbps"        // defined along the numbers
     }
     ```
-- `adjacency_matrix`: the adjacency matrix to represent the network topology as a directed graph, for example
-    ```
-    "adjacency_matrix": [
-        [0, 1, 0],
-        [0, 0, 1],
-        [0, 0, 0]
-    ]
-    ```
-    The indices of servers are the order defined later in `servers`.
 - `flows`: array of flows, each flow has the following attributes
-    - `name`: (Optional) Name of flow, automatically assigned as `fl_x` if name is not defined, where `x` is the order appears in this flow array.
+    - `name`: Name of flow
-    - `path`: An array to represent path of flow, written as indices of servers defined in `servers`.
+    - `path`: An array to represent path of flow, written as names of servers defined in `servers`.
     - `arrival_curve`: A multi-segment curve, which has 2 attributes `bursts` and `rates`.
 Both attributes are arrays and must have the same length.
 Burst and arrival rate wit hthe same index correspond to a token-bucket curve, and the final arrival curve is defined as minimum of all these curves.
-Burst unit in `bit` and rate unit in `bps`.
-    - `packet_length`: An integer to represent the maximum packet length of the flow and would affect shaper.
-A server's shaper is a token-bucket curve with its burst defined as the maximum packet length along all flows pass through that server.
-Unit in `bit`.
+    - `max/min_packet_length`: The maximum/minimum packet length of the flow.

     Example:
     ```
     "flows": [
         {
-            "name": "flow-0",
+            "name": "f0",
-            "path": [2,4,5,6,7,8],
+            "path": ["s0-o0", "s1-o0],   // output port names
             "arrival_curve": {
-                "bursts": [0.01e6],
-                "rates": [0.1e6]
+                "bursts": [1, "5GB"],    // 1.
+Multiple segments
+                "rates": [10, "100Gbps"] // 2.
+Accept number with units or pure number (default unit will be applied)
             },
-            "packet_length": 0
+            "max_packet_length": 20,
+            "min_packet_length": "1B",
+            "data_unit": "kB"
         },
         ...
     ]
     ```
 - `servers`: an array of servers, each server has the following attributes
-    - `name`: (Optional) Name of server.
-Default is `sw_x` where `x` is the server index.
+    - `name`: Name of server
     - `service_curve`: A multi-segment curve, which has 2 attributes `latencies` and `rates`.
 Both attributes must have the same length.
 Latency and service rate with the same index correspond to a rate-latency curve.
 The final service curve is the maximum of all these curves.
-Latency unit is in `second` and rate unit is in `bps`.
-    - `capacity`: The output capacity of server, used as the rate of the token-bucket shaper.
-Unit in `bps`.
+    - `capacity`: The output capacity of the server.

     Example:
     ```
     "servers": [
         {
-            "name": "server-0",
+            "name": "s0-o0",
             "service_curve": {
-                "latencies": [1e-2],
+                "latencies": [1e-2, "10ms"],
-                "rates": [10e6]
+                "rates": ["2Gbps", "30Gbps"]
             },
-            "capacity": 100e6
+            "capacity": 100,
+            "rate_unit": "Gbps"
         },
         ...
     ]